lee-zhg/istio101/workshop/exercise-3/README.md

     Note that each guestbook pod has 2 containers in it.
 One is the guestbook container, and the other is the Envoy proxy sidecar.

+> Note: It's optional to deploy a `Use Watson Tone Analyzer` service. **It's recommended to skip the rest of this exercise by clicking the link below when you have time constraint.**

+### To skip the rest of this exercise, choose [Continue to Exercise 4 - Telemetry](../exercise-4/README.md)

 ### Use Watson Tone Analyzer

-It's optional to deploy a `Use Watson Tone Analyzer` service. **It's recommended to skip the rest of this exercise by clicking the link below when you have time constraint.**

-#### To skip the rest of this exercise, clcik [Continue to Exercise 4 - Telemetry](../exercise-4/README.md)

 Watson Tone Analyzer detects the tone from the words that users enter into the Guestbook app.
 The tone is converted to the corresponding emoticons.